 "I wasn't mad at you."

 That was good to know.
 "Ok."
 An uneasy silence hung in the air.
 Ryou knew that since he was the one who had come, wanting to talk, he should break it.
-They had reached a stand-still and he was no good at dealing with situations like that.
-Unless he would bring up what he was here for, he had nothing to say.
+They had reached a stand-still and he wasn't good at dealing with situations like that.
+Unless he brought up what he was here for, he had nothing to say.

 "You look distressed."
 Mariku had been looking at him without him noticing for a while.
 Ryou found it difficult to look him in the eye but couldn't look away.